CelineHonekamp/celinehonekamp.github.io/_pages/teaching.md

 ### Thesis supervision

-I also supervise both Bachelor and Master students in Cognitive Science for their thesis projects.
-So far I was involved in very different projects that focussed on different topics:
+I also supervise both Bachelor (B.Sc.) and Master (M.Sc.) students in Cognitive Science and Psychology for their thesis projects.
+So far I was involved in very different projects in all degrees, foucssing on different topics:

 **Delay Adaptation:**
 - Repeated Exposures to Delays in Virtual Reality: Reward-Independent Tendencies Toward Visuomotor Recalibration (M.Sc.
 Psychology) – supervised by Celine Honekamp & Loes C.J. van Dam